Back to Insights

 Introduction: Why AI Dialers Are Reshaping Sales Outreach

-In a world where sales reps spend up to 30% of their time just dialing numbers, AI phone dialers have emerged as a powerful solution.
+Heading into 2026, in a world where sales reps still spend up to 30% of their time just dialing numbers, AI phone dialers have emerged as a powerful solution.
 These smart systems automate outbound calling, qualify leads, and schedule meetings—freeing up your human team to focus on higher-value conversations.

 Yet as adoption rises, so does confusion—especially around legality.
 Are AI dialers the same as robocalls?
 Can businesses safely use them without running into TCPA trouble?